hamza5999/Expense-Tracker/README.md

 - Used MediaQuery to made this mobile app responsive
 - Made ModalBottomSheet adaptive to landscape orientation
 - Prevented the app to cover the camera and notification dropdown (safe area) of the mobile app using useSafeArea property by setting it to true
+- Created a dynamic layout using LayoutBuilder and made modal bottom sheet adaptive